megavip2012/FORTNITE-BUILDS/README.md

 ## EVENTS
 v3.6 - It's raining meteors | Play using Rift | Play using Reboot

-v4.5 - Blast Off┃ Play using Rift | Play using Reboot (but keep in mind that 4.5 has a memory leak issue unless you use the one with CL-4166199)
+v4.5 - Blast Off┃ Play using Rift | Play using Reboot

 v5.30 - Cube Spawning┃ Play using REboot | Play using Carbon